Acupuncture and Home Remedies for Hip Pain and Sciatica

 exercises for hip pain and sciatica

-What You Can Do to Activate Your Glutes and Heal Your Sciatic and Hip Pain
+What You Can Do to Heal Your Sciatic or Hip Pain

 Sitting Posture Pointers:

 FEET: they should touch the ground comfortably.
 If not, use a stool.
-Your heels should root into the ground at a slight angle, about 10 – 15%.
-This is a naturally comfortable position for your feet and will help prevent foot problems like bunions, fallen arches, and plantar fasciitis.
+Activating your feet while sitting (and walking...) helps prevent foot problems like bunions, fallen arches, and plantar fasciitis.
+It's the root of the external rotation you need for your hips.

 HIPS AND KNEES: Your knees and hips will then externally rotate (right hip goes to the right, left one to the left).
 It is not very lady-like, but don’t worry about that for now.
 We first need to create a good foundation of open hips and pelvis.
-When your hips are more flexible which they will be through my training, then you can cross your legs and still keep a good foundation.
+When your hips are more flexible, then you can cross your legs and still keep a good foundation.

 There’s a disc in your lower back between L5 and S1 shaped like a wedge.
-When you tuck your tail, this wedge becomes compressed and can bulge or herniate or press on your sciatic nerve.
+When you tuck your tailbone, this wedge becomes compressed.
+This can lead to bulging or herniation in the discs, or pressure on the sciatic nerve.

 SPINE: From here, I’m going to stack up straight.
 The straight stacking is done with your ribs anchored.